ποΈ Sketch

 Rendering a single template is for cases when we need a simpler or more flexible setup.
 But things become more interesting with templating presets, where different kinds of templates can be aggregated and used in order to define easily reproducible project structures.

-Templating presets can be rendered with the render-preset command, or as part of another preset, such as a git repo preset.
+Templating presets can be rendered with the render command by using the --preset flag, or as part of another preset, such as a git repo preset.

 A templating preset contains an optional context (which overrides the global context), and one or many of these items: